 Download the AHS Waiver PDF →Major ML manufacturers (Boehringer Ingelheim, Elanco, Zoetis) offer satisfaction guarantees covering up to $1,500 in treatment costs if a dog on their product develops heartworm.
 These guarantees require annual negative testing.
 Ask your vet to explain this — it's rarely disclosed at the point of care.

-See Section 3.7 of the White Paper →The 40-page white paper documents the clinical, legal, and structural case in full, with primary source citations.
-Many veterinarians are implementing practice policy, not exercising independent clinical judgment.
-Sharing the evidence gives them the opportunity to reconsider.
+See Section 3.7 of the White Paper →The white paper documents the clinical, autonomy, and structural analysis in full, with primary source citations.
+Many veterinarians are implementing standard practice policy.
+Sharing the evidence supports informed clinical conversations.

 Your information is used only to follow up on this issue.
 It is never sold or shared.